Carlism: Carlist claimants to the throne

 The regnal numbers are those used by their supporters.
 While they were not proclaimed kings, they made use of some titles associated with the Spanish throne.

 The succession after Alfonso Carlos

 At the death of Alfonso Carlos in 1936 most Carlists supported Prince Xavier of Bourbon-Parma whom Alfonso Carlos had named as regent of the Carlist Communion.
 A minority of Carlists supported Archduke Karl Pius of Austria, Prince of Tuscany, a grandson through the female line of Carlos VII.

-A fringe movement of Carlists supported Alfonso XIII, the exiled constitutional king of Spain, who was the senior male descendant of King Charles IV.
+A fringe movement of Carlists supported Alfonso XIII, the exiled constitutional king of Spain, who was the senior male-line descendant of King Charles IV, through his third son Francisco de Paula (whose eldest son Francisco de Asís had married his cousin Isabella II).
 The majority of Carlists, however, considered Alfonso disqualified because he did not share the Carlist ideals (and, importantly, because Spanish law excluded from succession the descendants of those who commit treason against the king, as Carlists deem Alfonso's male-line ancestors to have done once Francisco de Paula recognized the reign of Isabella II).
 Many also regarded his descent as illegitimate, believing that Alfonso XII's biological father was a lover of Queen Isabella's rather than her husband.
 Most of the following events happened under the regime of Francisco Franco, who skillfully played each faction off against the others.